Importance of stairlift manufacture evident in Yorkshire

 Port said in this article that Yorkshire is well placed to make the most of these developments, with many top educational facilities and research companies around the area.
-Yet it is not just Yorkshire where the healthcare sector is booming, as across the country and even overseas developments in technology have brought down the cost of walk in baths and mobility aids, making them more accessible for the older generation.
+Yet it is not just Yorkshire where the healthcare sector is booming, as across the country and even overseas developments in technology have brought down the cost of walk in showers and baths and mobility aids, making them more accessible for the older generation.

 Image Credit: Greg Neate (flickr.com)